Town and gown: Post-2000s: university agglomeration and knowledge spillovers

 However, colleges and universities located near one another bears fruit not only for the colleges and universities themselves but also for the areas they are located in.
-Experts at the University of California, Merced and National Bureau of Economic Research have been able to quantify spillover effects from universities on their communities, finding that a "a 10% increase in higher education spending increases local non-education sector labor income by about 0.8%".
+Experts at the University of California, Merced and National Bureau of Economic Research have been able to quantify spillover effects from universities on their communities, finding that "a 10% increase in higher education spending increases local non-education sector labor income by about 0.8%".
 Further, researchers at UC Berkeley also found that an increase in university researchers in a local labor market is correlated with an increase in the amount of patents granted in that area.
 In this way, many areas benefit from a large number of institutions of higher education within their borders.
 These benefits, however, often came come with their costs as a high number of students, faculty, and resources needed to support universities can put a strain on local governments.
 In the aforementioned city of Claremont, California, local officials have tried to raise sales taxes to level the tax burden in order to fund essential city services, as many college students do not pay taxes to the city but do shop in it.

 Tensions in the 21st century have been raised by the expansion of universities, leading to "studentification" of cities as locals are displaced by students and single family homes are converted into houses in multiple occupation.
 This can lead to rising property prices, making housing unaffordable for locals, closure of schools and other services, and increases in disruptive behaviour.
 Examples across the UK include St Andrews, Durham and Fallowfield, Manchester.
 This has led to initiatives that attempt to integrate students better into the local communities, such as a scheme in Sheffield that has students volunteering in local care homes and accommodation at the University of Bristol that is shared between students and young locals, including care leavers, key workers and people who have experienced homelessness.